I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-tagks_amvpdatainfo.md

 Indicates the picture aspect ratio in the vertical dimension.
 For example, for a 4x3 aspect ratio this member would be 3.

+`bEnableDoubleClock`

+Specifies if the video port should enable double clocking.

+`bEnableVACT`

+Specifies if the video port should use an external VACT signal.

+`bDataIsInterlaced`

+Indicates that the signal is interlaced.

+`lHalfLinesOdd`

+Indicates the number of halflines in the odd field.

+`bFieldPolarityInverted`

+Indicates if the device inverts the field polarity by default.

+`dwNumLinesInVREF`

+Specifies the number of lines of data in VREF.

+`lHalfLinesEven`

+Indicates the number of halflines in the even field.

 `dwReserved1`

 Reserved for future use.
 Do not use.

-`dwSize`

-Specifies the size of the structure, in bytes.

-`lHalfLinesEven`

-Indicates the number of halflines in the even field.

-`lHalfLinesOdd`

-Indicates the number of halflines in the odd field.

 ## Remarks
 This structure is used by the <a href="https://msdn.microsoft.com/library/windows/hardware/ff566513">KSPROPERTY_VPCONFIG_VPDATAINFO</a> property.